Distill Visual Chart Reasoning Ability from LLMs to MLLMs: Additional Dataset Details

-\section{Chart Types and Topics}
+\subsection{Chart Types and Topics}

 We predefined several chart types and topics for Self-Instruct prompting.
-Table~\ref{tab:category} presents the 9 major categories we established, along with their corresponding subcategories.
+Table~\ref{tab:category} shows the 9 major categories we established, with their corresponding subcategories.
 Additionally, Table~\ref{tab:topics} lists the 38 topics we specified.
 It is important to note that these topics do not reflect the actual topic distributions in the generated charts, as we encourage the model to combine and expand upon them.
+Regarding the distribution of chart types, we provide a breakdown in Table~\ref{tab:distribution}.
+While we aimed for a roughly balanced representation across different chart types during data construction, some degree of imbalance remains as certain types were more prone to generation errors.

-\section{Cost of \data Training Data Construction}
+\subsection{Cost of \data Training Data Construction}

 Table \ref{tab:cost} provides a detailed expense breakdown.
 We executed Self-Instruct and Evol-Instruct 3,000 times each to synthesize chart-plotting code, theoretically generating 6,000 charts.
 However, after accounting for non-executable code and images filtered out by MLLM rating, we ultimately produced 3,249 charts for Q\&A synthesis.